thunderbird89/esf/stories/story-knock-knock.md

 But appearance wasn't the same as security.

 Vael'thi stood there for a long moment, water container still in hand, his analytical mind now fully engaged despite the headache.
 He tried to recall details.
-Her face—attractive, memorable, but had he seen her before last night?
-Her accent—she'd said she worked logistics coordination at the orbital yards.
+Her face - attractive, memorable, but had he seen her before last night?
+Her accent - she'd said she worked logistics coordination at the orbital yards.
 That was verifiable.
-The conversation topics—all professional, all appropriate, nothing that screamed intelligence operative.
+The conversation topics - all professional, all appropriate, nothing that screamed intelligence operative.

 Except she'd gotten him drunk, gotten him to hand over secure equipment, and then disappeared.

-His markings shifted to rapid flickering violet-pink—intense focus mixed with growing alarm.
+His markings shifted to rapid flickering violet-pink - intense focus mixed with growing alarm.

 He needed to report this.
 Immediately.

 Vael'thi dressed quickly, his movements now sharp and deliberate despite the lingering effects of intoxication.
-He grabbed a standard-issue comm unit from his desk—not the command-grade one, which was now potentially compromised—and activated the secure channel to station security.
+He grabbed a standard-issue comm unit from his desk - not the command-grade one, which was now potentially compromised - and activated the secure channel to station security.

 The response came within seconds, a crisp male voice.